-Montenegro: Gov transfers the oil exploration rights to Croatia for disputed border area11.
-November 2014. / SEE Energy News
+Montenegro: Gov transfers the oil exploration rights to Croatia for disputed border area, SEE Energy News

 Montenegrins have given up on oil and gas exploration near disputed peninsula Prevlaka, unlike Croat neighbors who announced a tender looking for unexplored quantities of “black gold”!
 Government of Montenegro on Thursday amended the decision on setting units for oil and gas exploration in these waters in a manner that the territory near Prevlaka has been excluded from the map.
 The reason is, as they state, adjustment to the international protocol on temporary regime along the Croatian border from 2002nd.